crsz20/Inspo-Bot/README.md

 - [ ] Interface Arduino Uno with the stepper motors
 - [ ] Program stepper motors to write letters & lift the pencil
 - [x] Obtain acess to a REST API offering inspiring quotes
+- [ ] Relay quotes from the ESP to the Arduino
 - [ ] Display messages with the ESP's OLED screen

 ## Technologies